 Each program within Mayo Clinic Graduate School of Biomedical Sciences has a separate application process, with specific application forms, requirements and timelines.
 And each program offers guaranteed funding to ensure each student's success.

 Applications are accepted from Sept.
 1 through Dec.
 1 for the following academic year.
-Applicants must submit a personal statement, official transcripts from each college or university attended, at least three letters of recommendation, and a GRE report.
+Applicants must submit a personal statement, official transcripts from each college or university attended, and at least three letters of recommendation.

-Applicants to the Medical Scientist Training Program must submit an online application through the American Medical College Application Service (AMCAS) by Oct.
+Applicants to the M.D.-Ph.D.
+Program must submit an online application through the American Medical College Application Service (AMCAS) by Oct.
 1 for enrollment in the following academic year.
-Additional materials, including letters of recommendation and the Mayo M.D.-Ph.D. rating sheet, are due by Oct.
+Additional materials, including letters of recommendation, are due by Oct.
 15.

 Summer Undergraduate Research Fellowship (SURF)